 The biggest impact on mortality from waterborne diseases was felt between the 1860s and the 1880s (see Tables 4 and 5).
 However, the exact contribution of waterborne diseases to the dramatic decline between the 1860s and the 1870s is not known, as we cannot ascertain what percentage of the overall decline in mortality from typhus and typhoid was associated with the former disease.
 The apparent second peak in the contribution of waterborne diseases to the decline of mortality between the 1890s and 1901-1910 is partly due to the elevation of infant mortality from diarrhoeal diseases due to a series of warm summers in the 1890s (see Woods et al., 1988), which was also responsible for the apparent reversal of progress from this cause of death between the 1880s and the 1890s.
 Airborne infections were in consistent decline throughout the period, although their impact on total mortality seems to rise over time.

-Recent explanations of the decline in mortality from these causes have often focused on the role of public investment in sanitation and other environmental improvements (see, for the United States, Cutler and Miller, 2005; and Ferrie and Troesken, 2008; and for Paris, Kesztenbaum and Rosenthal, 2017).
+Recent explanations of the decline in mortality from these causes have often focused on the role of public investment in sanitation and other environmental improvements (see, for the United States, Cutler and Miller, 2005; and Ferrie and Troesken, 2008; for Paris, Kesztenbaum and Rosenthal, 2017; and for Tokyo, Ogasowara et al., 2018).
 In the case of England and Wales, the literature which attempts to link public investment in infrastructure to improvements in mortality from infectious diseases has paid particular attention to larger towns and cities (for example Bell and Millward, 1998; Millward and Bell, 1998; Chapman, 2018) and there is a tendency to consider as relevant investments those which tackled urban problems.
 Attention has focused on analysing the association between loans taken out by local authorities for investing in infrastructure (and the investments to which they gave rise) and mortality decline, taking advantage of time- and place-specific data to provide the variation needed to assess the strength of the association.

 Chapman (2018) measures public investment using the value of loans outstanding, and his analysis reveals a strong impact of outstanding debt on both overall mortality change, and on changes in mortality from waterborne and airborne diseases.
 He suggests that in these urban areas (which included both large cities and small towns) about 60 per cent of the decline in mortality between 1861 and 1900 could be accounted for by infrastructure investment as measured by outstanding debt.
 However, Chapman’s measure of public investment does not accurately identify when that investment took place, or (until 1884) what the money was spent on.
 So, for example, a town with a large outstanding loan in, say, 1871, may have taken that loan out 20 or more years earlier, and made the consequent investment many years before, or it may have just contracted the loan and be yet to spend the money.
 The value of debt outstanding also reflects the rate at which debt is repaid, so may have depended on the repayment terms.